awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 ## Prerequisites<a name="data-wrangler-getting-started-prerequisite"></a>

-To use Data Wrangler, you must do the following:
+To use Data Wrangler, you must complete the following prerequisites\.

 1. To use Data Wrangler, you need access to an [m5\.4xlarge](https://aws.amazon.com/ec2/instance-types/m5/) Amazon Elastic Compute Cloud \(Amazon EC2\) instance\.
-To learn how to view your quotas, and if necessary, request a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.
+To learn how to view your quotas and, if necessary, request a quota increase, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html)\.

 1. Configure the required permissions described in [Security and Permissions](data-wrangler-security.md)\.